 The whites are just over 6,000 yards, the blues are over 6,500 and the blacks top out at over 7,100 and offer all the challenge you want.

 The main difference between the Lakes and Desert courses a Primm Valley is the trees.
 The Lakes has a unique look surrounded by plentiful desert pines for a more enclosed look and feel.
-The Desert, as the name would suggest, is a more wide open look with very few trees (more palms than pines) and a more exposed feel with the expansive desert landscape all around you.
+The Desert, as the name would suggest, is a more wide open desert style with very few trees (more palms than pines) and a more exposed feel with the expansive desert landscape all around you.

 Every hole here offers something a little different.
 There are long, brutal holes and shorter target holes that entice you to be aggressive.
 There’s a nice mix of par-3s with the most notable one being the 9th hole that features a slightly downhill tee shot with a water hazard in play short and left.